Helping Kids Avoid Summer Setback

 • Do Crafts: Doing crafts that involve scissors and other fine motor work will help keep those muscles ready for action.
 We have a lot of fine motor ideas in our eBook Babes, Tots, and Kids.

-• Keep a Journal: Encourage your child to keep a journal.
-If your child needs motivation, get a journal you can write back and forth to each other in.
+• Keep a Journal: Encourage your child to keep a journal this summer.
+If your child needs motivation, get a journal you and your child can write back and forth to each other in.

 • Write Stories: Exercise the imagination and the hand by writing stories.